jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib1/Readme2.md

 - The term "module" is overloaded here
     - IntelliJ modules are separately executable collections of code
     - Java modules are collections of Java packages
-- One IntelliJ module for each of the 4 executable elements
+- This project uses 1 IntelliJ module for each of the 4 executable elements
-- JDK settings for:
+- There are separate JDK settings for:
     - Your IntelliJ installation
-    - The project
+    - This project
-    - Each of the 4 executable elements
+    - Each of the 4 IntelliJ modules

 The rest of this description consists of pictures.